img-1

 At this point, you have seen how the link preload tag helps you boost your web page loading speed.
 The preloading optimization technique also helps you improve your core web vital metrics performance.

-Let’s see the metrics that are most positively impacted by implementing link preload.
+Let’s see the metrics that are most positively impacted by implementing preload.

 Largest Contentful Paint (LCP)